Manas-kashyap/Manas-kashyap.github.io/_posts/2018-11-11-Basic-Guide-for-Debian-Packaging.md

 `# apt-get install gem2deb` OR
 `# apt-get install npm2deb` as required.

-`# apt-get install git-buildpackage sbuild dh-buildinfo quilt linitan` these packages are must to be installed.
+`# apt-get install git-buildpackage sbuild dh-buildinfo quilt lintian` these packages are must to be installed.

 For Nodejs modules, use `npm2deb`; for ruby gems, use `gem2deb`; for go packages, use `dh-make-golang`.
 If there is no tool specific to a language, `dh-make` can be used as a generic tool for any language.